What Is Mold Inspection?

 Assess The Damage

-A mold inspection not only helps to find how the mold that has infiltrated a home, but it also can assess the damage and help you understand the extent of injury your property has suffered.
+A mold inspection not only helps to find how the mold has infiltrated a home, but it also can assess the damage and help you understand the extent of injury your property has suffered.

 The longer mold is exposed to a water source, the bigger a colony of spores can grow.
 Colonies are known to spread as much as 12-inches in a matter of days.